-As we noted here the last two Sundays, for the Lord’s Days leading up to Good Friday and Easter (April 18 and 20 this year) we plan to do a series of meditations centered on the suffering and death of Jesus Christ.
-For my own devotional reading during this special season of reflection I purchased the little book Jesus, Keep Me Near the Cross: Experiencing the Passion and Power of Easter, a wonderful collection of sermons and writings edited by Nancy Guthrie (Crossway, 2009).
+As we noted here last Sunday, for the Sundays leading up to Good Friday and Easter we plan to do a series of meditations centered on the suffering and death of Jesus Christ.
+For my own devotional reading during this season of reflection I recently purchased the little book Jesus, Keep Me Near the Cross: Experiencing the Passion and Power of Easter, a wonderful collection of sermons and writings edited by Nancy Guthrie (Crossway, 2009).

 Last week we quoted from a sermon of the Reformer Martin Luther.
 Today we take an excerpt from a contemporary preacher, Alistair Begg (Parkside Church, Chagrin Falls, OH).
 Chapter three of Jesus Keep Me Near the Cross contains a sermon by Begg titled “An Innocent Man Crushed by God”, based on three Bible passages: Is.53:10, Romans 8:32, and 2 Cor.5:21.
 Below is a wonderful section from that sermon, explaining the depth of what happened on Calvary, and indeed throughout the life of Jesus Christ.

 This is beyond belief.
 An innocent man is about to be crushed by God.
 An innocent man is being delivered up by God to be sacrificed.
 An innocent man is being made sin on behalf of others.

 …Here our advocate does not simply end up in the courtroom, he ends up on the cross.